vchen19/baltimore_food_deserts/README.md

 ## Analysis

 All analysis was performed in Python with Google Colaboratory.
 The notebook can be found [here](https://github.com/vchen19/baltimore_food_deserts/blob/main/MiniProject5.ipynb).
+The goal of the analysis was to gain a visual understanding of the relationship between the variables and how they relate to life expectancy, then to use multiple regression analysis to determine whether or not they can predict life expectancy.

 ## Results